 While certifications are not necessary in all situations for sailing, they are typically required when chartering boats.
 The Annapolis Sailing School offers certifications at various levels through the American Sailing Association.
 Please remember that the certification systems are designed to evaluate your sailing skills and certify your ability through written and practical testing.
 Therefore, certification cannot be guaranteed.

-Annapolis Sailing School currently offers certification at the following levels:
+Annapolis Sailing School offers certification at the following levels:

 - ASA 101 – Basic Keelboat Sailing